 My parent’s house in Akron, Ohio was full of fucking cats.
-I take that back, it was full of cats, but the one, big, fat, white, mama cat was doing all the fucking.
+I take that back, only the one, big, fat, white, mama cat was doing all the fucking.

 At one point we had 5 kids, 3 dogs and 15 cats (two litters of kittens about 3 months apart — some full-grown children of the mama, and the welfare queen herself).

 We also had a two laundry chutes — one from the first floor, the other from the second that dropped into the basement laundry room.
 You could stuff a basket of laundry or a bunch of sheets into those chutes — stick your head in and watch it plummet to the basement.

 Or you could round up a few of those cats, shove them into the chutes and watch them slide and scratch all the way down.

 We used the first floor chute as the starter set.
 It was only about a 7-foot-drop to the soft pile of clothes below.
 It was rectangular and wide, so the sides of the chute didn’t get the fur all covered in static.

 The cats who liked the starter shoot, graduated to the 25-foot-drop in the small circular tube from the second floor.
 A big strong cat could push off the sides and “wedge” it’s back in that tube like a free-climber going up the cracks at El Capitan.
 But the sides were too slick.
 Eventually, resignation would fill their little yellow eyes as gravity pulled them to the bottom of the dirty clothes pile.

 Falling cats would have made some awesome videos.
 But in the 70’s, we never owned a camera.
 With these fucking smart phones, I could have put my little brother at the bottom for the second angle to shoot up and see the landing.